 Pediatric Speech Language Pathologist

 Darcy is a passionate pediatric speech-language pathologist with over 15 years of professional experience serving as a licensed therapist in clinic, home, school, and hospital settings.
 She graduated from University of Illinois with a bachelor’s degree in Speech Pathology and a master’s degree in speech and hearing science from Saint Xavier University.

 Darcy has worked as a school therapist most of her career, in elementary schools and therapeutic day schools.
 Most recently, Darcy was a senior therapist for Oak Tree Developmental Center in Chicago, providing therapy in-home through Early Intervention as well as clinic-based individual and group based speech therapy.
 This also included occupational therapy and physical therapy.
 She has treated a variety of populations such as children with Down Syndrome, expressive language delay, autism spectrum disorder, social language delay, and sensory processing disorder.

 Darcy is currently a speech therapy provider and evaluator for Early Intervention serving DuPage county.
 She is a dedicated clinician who is creative in her ideas and exceptional at building meaningful relationships with families of young children.

-As a resident of Elmhurst, she is excited to build a foundation in this community for supporting the early childhood population and families with Our Play Space and its philosophy to build positive social relationships.
+As a resident of Elmhurst, she is excited to support the early childhood population and families of the community through a philosophy of building positive social relationships.